The Baccarat Story

 Named after the French town in which it was founded, Baccarat glassworks was established in 1764 by Bishop Louis de Montmorecy-Laval.
 King Louis XV gave his seal of approval and away Baccarat went, producing window panes, mirrors and stemware.
 In 1816, the game changed with the introduction of crystal.

 By 1823, Baccarat was the leading crystalworks in France.
 These days, Baccarat retains that reputation, with their line of crystal jewelry, accessories, home decor and lighting.
 In 2003, their headquarters moved to Paris.
-The Baccarat House boasts a dazzling interior designed by Philippe Starck.
+The Baccarat House boasts a dazzling interior designed by renown lighting and furniture designer, Philippe Starck.

 Why We Love Baccarat Lighting